 “Employee engagement is not simply finding ways for your employees to connect to the company – it is also about finding ways for the company to connect to employee,” Hebert said.
 “How would your life be if all you did, all day long, was reward people – friends, family members – when they did things that helped you?”

 While it’s important to reward employees for helping the company achieve goals, other types of recognition are just as important in winning over employees in the long term.

 “If all we do is reward behaviors that benefit the company without the reciprocal effort of creating things that benefit the individual we’ve created a very one-sided relationship,” he said.
-“There is nothing wrong with saying thank you and recognising when employees have lived up to the standards you want as an organisation.
+“There is nothing wrong with saying thank you and recognizing when employees have lived up to the standards you want as an organization.
 But in addition to that, every company needs to adopt an attitude of giving back and understanding that employees are not Pavlov’s pets and that we only work for scraps.”